-Every summer when the A-level and GCSE results are published the "university vs work" argument begins to rage.
-The million pound question: does vocational training offer the same value to the country’s workforce and economy as a Bachelor of Arts degree?
+Every summer when the A-level and GCSE results are published, the "university vs work" argument begins to rage.

 I’m continually arguing for vocational apprenticeships to be raised in status so they can regain their historical position as a genuine career path equal to (and sometimes superior to) a university degree.

 The sustained and continued devaluation of the term, however, is destroying, through misuse for political and financial gain, a once proud and economically important institution.
 This is nothing short of a national tragedy.

 When I was a lad, a ten bob note was something of value; it had meaning and purchasing power.
 To put it in context: in today’s money, based on average earnings, it would have been worth £77.60.

 On the high street or in the pub it was an asset in your pocket, but who today would even stop to pick up 50p from the pavement?